PoliticalGraveyard.com

 Schmitt, Jack See Harrison Hagan Schmitt

 Schmitt, James J. (b.
-1958) — of Green Bay, Brown County, Wis.
+1958) — also known as Jim Schmitt — of Green Bay, Brown County, Wis.
 Born in Two Rivers, Manitowoc County, Wis., June 7, 1958.
-Son of Jim Schmitt and Mary (Gleichner) Schmitt.
-Mayor of Green Bay, Wis., 2003-.
-Still living as of 2007.
+Mayor of Green Bay, Wis., 2003-19; pleaded guilty in 2016 to misdemeanor campaign finance charges; sentenced to a monetary forfeiture and community service; the city council's attempt to oust him from office as mayor failed by one vote.
+Catholic.
+Still living as of 2019.

-Relatives: Married, May 26, 1990, to Dona Degenhardt.
+Relatives: Son of James Schmitt and Mary (Gleichner) Schmitt; married, May 26, 1990, to Dona Degenhardt.

 Schmitt, John — of Algonquin, McHenry County, Ill.
 Village president of Algonquin, Illinois, 2007.
 Still living as of 2007.

 Schmitt, Joseph — of Walden, Orange County, N.Y.
+Socialist.
 Socialist Labor candidate for U.S. Representative from New York 17th District, 1896.
 Burial location unknown.

 Schmitt, Lee — of Vestavia Hills, Jefferson County, Ala.
 Republican.
 Delegate to Republican National Convention from Alabama, 2008.
 Still living as of 2008.